 All are welcome in the Tower Hill Library found on the lower level of the Stoddard Building and members may borrow books.
 The Library has more than 8000 resources on plant science broadly defined, including books and magazines on gardening for all ages and abilities.
 The Library is a great space for reading, quiet study and research.
 We also offer a children's area with puzzles, drawing materials and a comfortable couch to sit and read a favorite story.
 We love questions, so don't hesitate to make an appointment with the Librarian if you're working on a topic that may require research or archives assistance.

 Tower Hill Botanic Garden opened in 1986 but its history as the Worcester County Horticultural Society dates back to the 1840’s, and the Library goes back almost as far.
 Early library holdings began with donations from founders and members, and today the Library provides access to institutional and garden history records and regularly exhibits materials from our archives.

 Join our community of gardeners and readers.
 We read books on gardening and nature around a yearly theme, and meet one Saturday a month from January through April to discuss.
 Click here for our 2016 titles.
 A complete list of books read is here.

-Materials may be borrowed by members of the Worcester County Horticultural Society for one month.
+Materials may be borrowed by Tower Hill members for one month.
 Returns may be made in person, by mail, or by returning to the Reception Desk when the library is closed.